Yevgeny Shevchuk

 He was a deputy to the Supreme Soviet of Transnistria from 2000 until his election as president in 2011.
 Furthermore, he was speaker of Pridnestrovian Supreme Soviet from 2005 to 2009 and the leader of the political party Obnovlenie until 2010.
 Shevchuk is an ethnic Ukrainian and a citizen of both Transnistria and Russia.

 In 2017, Shevchuk fled to Moldova while being pursued on criminal charges.
 In December 2018, he was sentenced in absentia to 16 years in prison and a fine of about 36 million US dollars.

 Early life

 Yevgeny was born in Rybnitsa, Moldavian SSR, Soviet Union (now Rîbnița, Transnistria, Moldova).
 He is a lawyer who has worked in government and private business.
-His biography profile describes him as "social democratic technocrat with a European outlook, and a man of profound democratic beliefs".
+His biography profile describes him as a "social democratic technocrat with a European outlook, and a man of profound democratic beliefs".

 Politics

 As part of the minority opposition in parliament prior to December 2005, he spearheaded a reform drive by his party to introduce changes to Transnistria's electoral code.
 Among the changes were a requirement that purely technical qualifications be used as the basis for selecting polling station chairmen and a rule prohibiting state-owned media outlets (radio, TV, newspapers, etc.) from publishing results of polls and forecasts related to elections, so as to not influence free voter choice.
 This was reported in the United States State Department's Country Report on Human Rights Practices 2005.

 In a 2005 report the Parliamentary Assembly of the Council of Europe referred to Shevchuk in the context of democratic reform, noting that Transnistria "is moving towards more pluralism" and highlighted "the Transnistrian parliament's own initiatives on the reform of the political system" which were spearheaded by Shevchuk's bloc.
 After that the European Parliament banned Shevchuk from entry to the EU countries.

 On 22 July 2009, Shevchuk resigned from his post as speaker of parliament.
 Anatoliy Kaminski, who was vice-speaker under Shevchuk and is vice chairman of Shevchuk's Obnovlenie party, was the only nominee to succeed him.
 Mikhail Burla, leader of Obnovlenie and Chairman of the Committee for economic policy, budget and finance, was elected as the new vice-speaker.
 Shevchuk cited a controversial attempt to revise the county's constitution by president Igor Smirnov as the main reason for his resignation.